-To find a vehicle to suit your towing requirements, you first need to understand the jargon used when rating towing capacity.
+To find a vehicle to suit your towing requirements, you first need to understand the jargon used when rating towing capacities.

-Gross Combination Mass (GCM) is the weight limit for your vehicle and trailer combined.
+Gross Combination Mass (GCM) GCM is the weight limit for the combined weight of your vehicle and trailer.

 Now you know the jargon, let’s find your perfect towing vehicle.